Making vowel plots in R (Part 2)

 theme_classic()

-So, the only change that we need to do is in summarize_at where we change the mean to median.
+So, the only change that we need to do is in across where we change the mean to median.
 In fact, we don’t even need to create a new object if you don’t want: we can pipe everything all at once, straight into ggplot!
 So in this code, I take the beginning dataset, create a summary of it, and then pipe it into ggplot.
 Note that when we pipe something into ggplot, you don’t need to specify the data anymore (the first argument), so I leave that blank.

 my_vowels %>%